 Detroit, MI 48202.

 Should you, due to unforeseen circumstances, be unable to make the deadline, it is permissible for you to hand deliver your credentials at the time of your audition.
-However, please inform us by early January of your intention to do so.
+However, please inform us by mid November or January of your intention to do so.

 Even if you have already been accepted by another university, you are welcome and encouraged to audition for and apply to Wayne State University.

 They will take place in The Hilberry Rehearsal Room (Room 4402), located in Old Main, 4841 Cass Ave, Detroit, MI, 48202.

 The Audition/Interview Process

 You should select, prepare and memorize two selections, each approximately two minutes in length, from plays with which you are familiar.
 One should be a role of the type you think best suits you, while the other should display your skills in characterization.
 Make sure you do not exceed your total time limit of four minutes.